free5gc/free5gc.github.io/docs/forum.md

 ## Submission Guidelines

-Submitted papers must not substantially overlap papers that have been published or that are simultaneously submitted to a journal or a conference with proceedings.
-Submissions should be no more than 12 pages in the ACM double-column format, excluding the bibliography and well-marked appendix.
-Committee members are not required to read the appendices, and so the paper should be intelligible without them.
-Submissions should not be anonymized.
+- Submitted papers must not substantially overlap papers that have been published or that are simultaneously submitted to a journal or a conference with proceedings.
+- Submissions should be no more than 12 pages in the ACM double-column format, excluding the bibliography and well-marked appendix.
+Committee members are not required to read the appendices, so the paper should be understandable without them.

-The workshop will also consider short submissions of up to 4 pages for results that are preliminary or that simply require few pages to describe.
-Authors of regular submitted papers will indicate at the time of submission whether they would like their paper to also be considered for publication as a short paper (4 proceedings pages).
+- The forum will also consider short submissions of up to 4 pages for preliminary results or concise contributions that can be clearly described in a few pages.
+Authors of regular submissions may indicate at the time of submission whether they would also like their paper to be considered for publication as a short paper (4 pages in the proceedings).
+- Submissions must be PDF files in the ACM double-column format ([https://www.acm.org/publications/proceedings-template](https://www.acm.org/publications/proceedings-template)) using the “sigconf” template.
+Authors should not modify the font or margins of the ACM format.
+The CCS information such as concepts, keywords, or rights management data (e.g., DOI, ISBN) must be included.
+A teaser figure is optional.
+Please refer to sample-sigconf.tex and sample-sigconf.pdf in the ACM LaTeX package ([https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-sig-proceedings-template/bmvfhcdnxfty](https://www.overleaf.com/latex/templates/association-for-computing-machinery-acm-sig-proceedings-template/bmvfhcdnxfty)) for formatting examples.
+Submissions not following the required format may be rejected without review.
+- For accepted papers, the final camera-ready version may have a different format and may be limited to 9 pages, including the bibliography, appendix, and all content.
+- Submissions should not be anonymized.

-Submissions are to be made to the submission web site at HotCRP ([TBD](http://xxx.xxx)).
+- Submissions are to be made to the submission website at HotCRP ([https://free5gc-2025.hotcrp.com/](https://free5gc-2025.hotcrp.com/)).
 Only PDF files will be accepted.
 Submissions not meeting these guidelines risk rejection without consideration of their merits.
+- Authors of accepted papers must ensure that their paper will be presented at the forum by at least one of the authors.

 > [!NOTE]
 > Authors of accepted papers must guarantee that their paper will be presented at the workshop.